Afrozez/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- My motivation is to provide for my wife/child.
 - I built this project to have hands on experience using HTML, CSS, and Javascript.
 - When I am stuck on something I can look back on this project for some basic notes.
 - I learned how to better understand the dynamics behind for loops and also a bunch of information on how to use the terminal and/or github to keep stuff organized.